 I know you read this sentence everywhere, but honestly, that’s the real deal.
 Awaiting your belly to shrink back into pre-pregnancy shape anytime before 6 to 9 months postpartum is just not realistic.

-Here is a glimpse of my personal belly journey after 5 months postpartum:
+Here is a glimpse of my personal belly journey after my second baby:

-There are various factors that affect the speed of tightening up your mommy tummy.
+That being said, working your way to a flatter stomach after baby can take longer than you expect.
+There are various factors that affect the speed of tightening up your postpartum belly: